qixucen/atom/README.md

 ## 📰 News

+- We plan to refactor this repository into a foundational codebase suitable for building more general reasoning frameworks, including stable LLM calls and more user-friendly and readable logging.
+Stay tuned for updates!

 - We're thrilled by the amazing community response to our [post](https://x.com/didiforx/status/1895902471635288252) (390k+ Views) and grateful for all the engaging discussions.

 ## 📖 Overview